Mike Fratello: With the YES Network

 Starting with the 2008–09 season, Fratello had worked with Marv Albert and Ian Eagle on New Jersey/Brooklyn Nets games on the YES Network.
 Fratello was hired after the unexpected resignation of former color analyst Mark Jackson from the network.
 For the 2017-18 season, he served as a studio analyst.
 At the end of that season, he left the network to join the team at NBA TV on a full-time basis.
 Former Net Richard Jefferson was named as his successor.

 Cavaliers and NBA TV

 After leaving the YES Network, Fratello joined the Cavaliers broadcasting team, working exclusively in the studio for in-studio analysis.
 Fratello also joined the crew at NBA TV, working once again in the studio as an analyst.

-Second return to TNT
+Second return to TNT and NBC

 When Marv Albert announced that he would be retiring after the conclusion of the 2021 NBA season, TNT brought back Fratello for a broadcasting reunion with Albert, with both calling the play-in game between the Washington Wizards and the Indiana Pacers on May 20, 2021.
+Fratello would also return for The NBA on NBC in a Tuesday Throwback broadcast with Bob Costas and Doug Collins on March 3rd, 2026 and then did a few more games with the network for the rest of the season.